Spectravideo: History

 SpectraVideo also created the QuickShot SVI-2000 Robot Arm which could be connected to a Commodore 64 user port or be controlled stand-alone with two joysticks.

 In May 1983, Spectravideo went public with the sale of 1 million shares of stock at $6.25 per share in an initial public offering underwritten by brokerage D. H. Blair & Co.

 However, Spectravideo quickly ran into trouble.
 By December 1983 its stock had fallen to 75 cents per share.
 In March 1984, the company agreed to sell a 60% stake of itself to Hong Kong-based Bondwell Holding in a deal that would have also required the resignation of president Harry Fox and vice-president Alex Weiss.
 That deal was set aside when Spectravideo was unable to restructure about $2.6 million worth of debt, and another deal where Fanon Courier U.S.A.
 Inc. would have purchased 80% of the company was struck in July.

 The Fanon Courier deal similarly fell through, and Fox resigned as president in September, with Bondwell Holding purchasing over half of the company's stock and installing Bondwell vice-president Christopher Chan as the new president.

-A later computer, the Spectravideo SVI-728, was made MSX compatible.
+In May 1984 the Spectravideo SVI-728 was released.
+This was a MSX compatible machine.

-SVI-738, also MSX compatible, came with a built-in 360 KB 3.5" floppy drive.
+In 1985 the SVI-738, also MSX compatible was released.
+The machine came with a built-in 360 KB 3.5" floppy drive.

-The last computer produced by Spectravideo was the SVI-838 (also known as Spectravideo X'Press 16).
-It was a PC and MSX2 in the same device.
+The last computer produced by Spectravideo was the SVI-838 (also known as Spectravideo X'Press 16), released in 1986.
+It was compatible with both the PC and MSX2 standards.

 Legacy

 The Spectravideo name was used by a UK-based company called SpectraVideo Plc, formerly known as Ash & Newman.
-That company was founded in 1977, and bought the Spectravideo brand name from Bondwell (SVI owner) in 1988.
-They sell their own range of Logic3 branded products, and do not have any connection to the old Spectravideo products.
+That company was founded in 1977, and bought the Spectravideo brand name from Bondwell in 1988.
+They sold a range of products branded as Logic3, and have no connection to the original Spectravideo products.
 The company changed its name to Logic3 in 2006, and entered administration in 2013 after a licensing deal with Ferrari proved to be a failure.
 The company was formally dissolved on 19 April 2016.